 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where manitobaite typically forms.
+Look in granite pegmatites country, the host setting where manitobaite typically forms.
 If you start seeing quartz, albite, lithiophilite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.